pragmatic-data/pragmatic-data-platform/QUICK_START.md

 2. **Landing Table ingestion**: Once the infrastructure is created, a LT specific configuration is created in YAML and used by a macro to execute the `COPY INTO` commands, loading data from the external stage into the corresponding landing table.
 This operation can be scheduled or triggered and incrementally loads only new files, working in a simple and efficient way.

+Find out the details in the [Ingestion and Export README](macros/in_out/README.md).

 ## 3. The Storage Layer: The Platform's Foundation

 The Storage Layer is the foundational component of the PDP.
 It takes data from landing tables and transforms it into a clean, historized, and reliable format.
-For each source entity it applies a consistent pattern using three model types: Staging (`STG_`), History (`HIST_`), and Current Version (`VER_`).
+For each source entity it applies a consistent pattern using three model types: Staging (`STG_`), History (`HIST_`), and Versioning (`VER_`).

 ### Step 3.1: Define the Source

 First, define your raw data source in a `.yml` file within your models directory.
-This is standard dbt practice.
+This is standard dbt practice to make external data reachable by dbt models.

 **File: `models/01_storage/interactive_brokers/source_interactive_brokers.yml`**